Jump Ahead To:

 What’s Happening in Lakeside

-We mentioned the Lewis Ginter Botanical Garden, which is a popular destination in Lakeside, there’s also places like Roy’s Big Burger, which locals say is one of the best burgers around.
-There are also antique shops and Lakeside also has a magic store, though we’re not sure if you can buy any wands there.
-If you like beer (and really, who doesn’t) stop by Final Gravity for a refreshing beverage.
+We mentioned the Lewis Ginter Botanical Garden, which is a popular destination in Lakeside, there’s also places like Roy’s Big Burger, which locals say is one of the best burgers around, and Final Gravity, one of Richmond’s best neighborhood-scale breweries.
+Up All Night Bakery offers fantastic baked goods as well.
+There are also antique shops and Lakeside also has a magic store, though we’re not sure if you can buy any wands there (I’ve never been.)
 SB’s Lakeside Love Shack is one of the best brunch spots in Richmond – and if you love the B-52s, there’s really nothing better, anywhere.

 Schools in Lakeside